-NFTs have a lot of potential, but there is also a lot of potential for fraud and scams.
-Generally, DeFi lacks security measures, as it takes control away from third parties, allowing users to have complete control over their assets, which makes it vulnerable to fraud because there aren't any protocols or systems in place to protect your crypto assets or funds.
+NFTs have a lot of potentials, but there is also a lot of potential for fraud and scams.
+Generally, DeFi lacks security measures, as it takes control away from third parties, allowing users to have complete control over their assets, which makes it vulnerable to fraud because there aren’t any protocols or systems in place to protect your crypto assets or funds.

 In my case, after researching the market, I came across an attractive project that launched its first series in early 2021 and had been very successful.
 I was drawn to the project because of the values it promotes, and it is led by a successful entrepreneur whose work I have been following.
 The project was due to launch its second series and after lengthy and vigorous research, I then proceeded to convert over £5.000 to ether.